clegaspi/saml_reader/README.md

 1. It is **highly recommended** that this package be run in a Python virtual environment such as [virtualenv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) or [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).
 Please follow one of the previous links to learn how to create a Python environment of your choice.
 Create the environment with Python 3.6-3.10 and activate it. **SAML Reader is not currently compatible with Python 3.11+.** I do not recommend installing this directly into your system's global environment.
 There is just so much that can go wrong.
 2. Install the package from PyPI:

 ```bash
 pip install saml_reader
 ```
+3. Downgrade Werkzeug to `2.2.2` with `pip install Werkzeug==2.2.2` as the current release version introduces a breaking change and this version negates that change until a later Web Application Framework can be utilised.
+This is detailed in the Github issues section for [issue 85](https://github.com/clegaspi/saml_reader/issues/85)
-3. Run the command line interface by running `saml_reader` with options specified below.
+4. Run the command line interface by running `saml_reader` with options specified below.

 ### Installing from GitHub source